Health Information Form

 - If you have a medical condition that is not easily identified (diabetes, epilepsy, severe allergies), wear a medic alert bracelet/necklace while you are abroad and consider translation

-- If you have mobility limitations (including obesity) or disabilities: The European lifestyle and DIS require more walking and stairs than you may be used to in the U.S. Read more about DIS Disability Resources and Health Accommodations here.
+- If you have mobility limitations (including obesity) or disabilities: The European lifestyle and DIS requires more walking and stairs than you may be used to in the U.S. Read more about DIS Disability Resources and Health Accommodations here.
 Review your insurance coverage.
 If you identify additional insurance needs, check with your U.S. insurance and any study abroad insurance through your institution

 - Regarding physical therapy:

 - Talk with your doctor about your specific needs while abroad; ask for copies of relevant medical records and previous physical therapy sessions to provide your doctor in Stockholm

 - Understand that each physical therapy session costs approximately 250-750 SEK which will be covered to the limits of the DIS insurance.
 Check with your U.S. insurance and any study abroad insurance through your institution if you identify additional insurance needs